-Unlike other sports, hockey teams split their players into offensive lines, and defensive pairs.
-In order to play more efficiently and guarantee a higher success rate, coaches separate their players into different groups based on their dynamic on and off the ice.
-This is typically done based on each individual's strengths and weaknesses as a hockey player.
+Unlike other sports, hockey teams split their players into offensive lines and defensive pairs.
+In order to play more efficiently and guarantee a higher success rate, coaches separate their players into different groups based on their chemistry on and off the ice.
+This is typically done based on each individual’s strengths and weaknesses as a hockey player.
 Hockey players typically only stay on the ice for 45 seconds at a time in order to keep their stamina as consistent as possible throughout the entire game.
 This means that players are changing on and off the ice constantly.
 To do this as efficiently as possible, each player only changes with players of the same position.

 Offensive Line Change

 In terms of offensive lines in hockey, these lines are made up of three offensive players, called linemates.
 Each line consists of two wings, a left and a right, and one center player.
 The center player will only change on and off of the ice with other center players, specifically the center on the ice before them.
 The same goes for the other two positions.
 In order for a hockey line change to be completed, all three positions must be filled by new players, meaning that all three members of one line will switch with all three players of another forward line.